No. 224 Squadron IAF

-No. 224 Squadron IAF (Warlords) is a Ground Attack squadron based at Jamnagar Air Force Station.
+No. 224 Squadron IAF nicknamed as Warlords is a ground attack squadron based at Jamnagar Air Force Station.
 It was temporarily disbanded in 2007 after the retirement of MiG-23MF aircraft.
 The unit was resurrected in 2008 with Jaguar Darin II aircraft and continues to operate from Jamnagar.

 The crest

 No.224 Sqn crest depicts a warrior on a chariot proceeding to war.
 The chariot signifies the weapon platforms which are highly lethal and flexible, the horse signifying the power and strength and the warrior is at high state of readiness and aiming his weapons on the enemies.

 History

 No. 224 Sqn, IAF was raised on 4 July 1983 at Airforce Station Adampur under the command of Wg Cdr RA Massey, Vr C, as a part of Western Air Command.
 The unit was equipped with the Mig 23MF and assigned the Air defence role and later an additional peacetime role of Banner Target Towing.
 Later it moved to Jamnagar, its MiG-23s modified to tow targets.

 No.224 Sqn was the last operator of the MiG-23MF before their retirement from the Indian Air Force in 2007.
 The final fly past of the closing ceremony was done by Wing Commander M. K. Singh flying a banner titles "End of an Era", Wing Commander Tapas Sahu, Squadron Leader Vijay Shelke and Wing Commander RS Jamdar.